salt-die/Snippets/README.md

 * RecursionLimit.py is a context manager for temporarily changing the recursion limit

 * terminal_analog_clock.py is an analog clock drawn rendered in ascii for your terminal

+* prettify_json.py compactifies json files by using more horizontal line space; test.json and test_prettified.json show a before and after